-7.3.2 Moving agents from one group to another
+7.3.3 Moving agents from one group to another

-- 1. In the list of agents, select the agents that you want to move. - Right-click and choose Move selected agents to... > Name of desired group.
+- 1. In the list of agents, select the agents that you want to move. - Click and choose Move agents to > Name of desired group.
+The name of the agent appears in blue and italics in the original group and target group to indicate that the agent is in the process of being moved. - Select the Environment menu and click on Deploy to apply the configuration and security policies of the new group to the agent.
+The name of the agent will turn back to black.
 The agent will be deleted from the first group and now belongs to the group to which it was moved.
-The configuration and security policies of the new group will be applied to it.